crossplane/crossplane/design/one-pager-resource-packs.md

 ```

 What the `nameReference` in the snippet above says is that the kind
-`CloudMemoryInstanceClass`'s field path `specTemplate/providerRef/name` refers
+`CloudMemoryInstanceClass`'s field path `specTemplate/providerConfigRef/name` refers
-to the name of the kind `Provider`.
-So, during transformations, if the `Provider`
+to the name of the kind `ProviderConfig`.
+So, during transformations, if the `ProviderConfig`
-resource with name in `specTemplate.providerRef.name` of the resources with kind
+resource with name in `specTemplate.providerConfigRef.name` of the resources with kind
 `CloudMemoryInstanceClass` ends up with a different name, go ahead and update
-the value in `specTemplate.providerRef.name`.
+the value in `specTemplate.providerConfigRef.name`.

 What the `varReference` declares is that during variant calculations, the path
 `specTemplate/forProvider/region` of resources of kind `CloudMemorystoreInstanceClass`